jonros10/File-Authentication/README.md

 # File-Authentication
-File Authentication using Crypto  Hashing and Merkle Trees
+File Authentication using Crypto-Hashing and Merkle Trees